YasserKhaloufi/PROGETTO_BRISCOLA/Server(Java)/README.md

 ## Carta Class

-The `Carta` class represents a playing card in the game.
+Represents a playing card in the game.

 ### Key Features